LogoLogo

 Contact Us

-Recent inquiries prompted putting up this page providing technical advice on selecting blocks, line and related systems for our Dolphins.
+Recent inquiries prompted updating this page providing 'professional' technical advice on hardware, standing rigging, running rigging, selecting blocks, line and related systems for our Dolphins.
 There are many ways to skin this cat - the equipment suppliers and retailer catalogues, and their online cousins are a good source.
 Most of us have these catalogues - West Marine, Defenders, Harken's and others - usually not far from hand to anyone restoring an old boat.
 Getting online and doing some research is the next step in serious evaluation.
 Zooming in on some of the pictures of other Dolphins on this website, using the Forum, and walking around marinas with a camera are other possibilities.

 Once past the basic information gathering stage the real fun starts.
 What's on sale, good bargains on Ebay or available at used marine parts stores, and especially what's in your spare parts box, are influential factors.
 And, for the traditionalist, those old bronze winches, eye straps and wood cheek blocks might be heavy but are also irresistible.